 These plants give off a nice scent hiding the smell coming from the back and thick brush prevent neighbors basketball from crushing vegatables if surrounding the area.
 The best time to plant them is in early Spring, and although it is difficult to start from seed, once these plants start growing they will continue to blossom more beautifully throughout the summer.
 Poor soil or good soil it does not matter.

 This plant is made for complimenting blue and green foliage making it perfect to add into your garden for added color.
 In order to plant this, you should start early Spring and it will bloom late Spring through September when fully established and rooted.

 Although this plant is drought tolerant, meaning you only need to water for a few days.
 This plant also is equipped with edible leaves for salads or cooking the root in a soup.
 The Red Valerian is a good medicinal flower boosting your immune system.
-Requires very low and water but flourishes in your yard when planted and established.
+Requires very low maintenance and water but flourishes in your yard when planted and established.